 Change the SDDC Manager virtual appliance root, vcf, and backup account passwords on a recurring or event-initiated schedule by using the appliance shell.

-• The passwords for the root, vcf, and backup accounts for the SDDC Manager virtual appliance expire based on the default password expiration settings for each account.
+• The passwords for the root, vcf, and backup accounts for the SDDC Manager virtual appliance expire based on the password expiration settings for each account.

 • You cannot update the SDDC Manager virtual appliance account passwords through the SDDC Manager user interface or API.